sasankamouliveleti/Homework1_LogFileGenerator_CS441_Fall2022/README.md

   and reduce them to (hh:mm hh:mm ERROR):4</li>
 <li>The second mapper is <b>SortCountMapper</b></li>
 <li>We know that the output of a Map Reduce is always ascending order of the key leveraging this idea
-   in the Map we produce the key value as (-4:hh:mm hh:mm ERROR) this gives ascending order output, the key value as example -5:hh:mm hh:mm ERROR, -3: hh:mm hh:mm ERROR, 0:hh:mm hh:mm ERROR</li>
+   in the Map we produce the key,value as (-4:hh:mm hh:mm ERROR) this gives ascending order output i.e by interchanging the value and key from input and multiplying the count with -1, the key value as example -5:hh:mm hh:mm ERROR, -3: hh:mm hh:mm ERROR, 0:hh:mm hh:mm ERROR</li>
 <li>The second reducer is <b>SortCountReducer</b></li>
 <li>This reducer takes the key as negative value and the value as time interval and message level and swaps the